imixs/imixs-script/README.md

-#imixs-script
+#Imixs-Script

-Imixs-Script is a JavaScript library to build powerfull web based workflow applications.
+Imixs-Script is a JavaScript library to build powerful web based workflow applications.
 Imixs-Script is based on JQuery and can be used together with common SPA-Frameworks like [Angular](https://www.angularjs.org/), [BenJS](http://www.benjs.org), [EmberJS](http://emberjs.com/) or your own framework.
 Imixs-Script handles all the communication with the Imixs-Workflow engine via the Imixs Rest API which makes it easy to build a flexible ans scalable business application.

+###Learn more about Imixs-Script on the [project home](http://www.imixs.org/script/)

 ##Sample Application
-You can checkout the sample application which gives an overview about the functionality of Imixs-Script and can be used as a template for own applications.
+You can checkout the latest release containing sample application which gives an overview about the functionality of Imixs-Script and can be used as a template for own applications.

 ##Deployment
 To start with Imixs-Script you need to deploy an instance of the imixs-workflow engine.
-This can be done by deploying the sample application or any othe Imixs-Workflow project.
+This can be done by deploying the sample application or any other Imixs-Workflow project.

 #Join this Project
 If you have any questions our found a problem post it on [GitHub](https://github.com/imixs/imixs-script/issues).
 Find more about the Imixs-Workflow on the [project home](http://www.imixs.org)